-You may be an extra-ordinary performer at work, but if you are not good at social skills you will not go very far.
+You may be an extraordinary performer at work, but you must improve your social skills to go very far.
 Getting good at social skills becomes difficult when you don’t know how to overcome shyness at work.
 Shyness is a form of programming.
 You were not born shy.
-You learned the habits and you grew up in such environment, that the product of your childhood made you shy.
+You learned the habits and grew up in such an environment that the product of your childhood made you nervous.

 Now you don’t have any idea how to overcome shyness.
 But you are not alone.
-There are many who suffer from shyness at work and they with diligence and persistence effort overcome shyness.
-You can too.
-That’s why we brought this article to you so that you can learn through and through about why you feel shy, what are triggers of being shy, how shyness stops you from becoming the best version of yourself and ultimately how you can overcome shyness.
+There are many who suffer from shyness at work, and they, with diligence and persistence effort overcome shyness.
+That’s why we brought this article to you so that you can learn through and through about why you feel shy, what are triggers of being scared are, how shyness stops you from becoming the best version of yourself, and ultimately how you can overcome shyness.

 Why you feel shy?

-So, here’s the golden question and if you can answer it rightly, half of your problems will go away just like vapour.
+So, here’s the golden question, and if you can answer it rightly, half of your problems will go away just like vapor.
+We strongly recommend you think through and have a pen and paper while reading this article.
+The purpose is to go to the root of the problems and find the reason.
 Let’s see how where your shyness comes from.
-We strongly recommend that you think through and have a pen and paper as you go along reading this article.
-The purpose is to go to the root of the problems and find out the actual reason.

 Here are possible hints.

-- You suffer from shyness because maybe you have had a very difficult or insecure childhood.
-Go back to your childhood and find out 3 stories that you still make you feel emotional.
-Have you ever bullied by anyone?
-Have you ever called by any names in childhood?
-Have your parents or relatives or teachers told you that you are shy, dumb, stupid or not good enough.
-Trace back to your childhood and find out any clue which you can relate to your shyness now.
-If you find something, write it down.
+- You suffer from shyness because you may have had a difficult or insecure childhood.
+Go back to your childhood and find out 3 stories that still make you feel emotional.
+Have you ever been bullied by anyone?
+Have you ever been called by many names in childhood?
+You might be shy, foolish, or not good enough if your parents, relatives, or teachers have made these comments.
+Trace your childhood and find any clue you can relate to your shyness.
+If you see something, write it down.

 - You may have always told yourself that you are a bit shy.
-Since the beginning of your awareness, you have been calling yourself shy.
-If that’s the truth, shyness is your second nature by now.
+If that’s the truth, shyness is second nature by now.
+Since the beginning of your awareness, you have been calling yourself scared.

-- It may so happen that you have still been suffering from some childhood trauma which doesn’t let you express yourself completely.
-You feel confined within guilt and if you feel like doing anything new, you get caught by guilt for your past again and again and as a result you keep expressing yourself as a shy person.
+- It may so happen that you still suffer from childhood trauma that doesn’t let you express yourself completely.
+You feel confined within guilt, and if you feel like doing anything new, you get caught by guilt for your past again and again, and as a result, you keep expressing yourself as a shy person.

-The hints we gave is just to make you aware that shyness is not a disease.
+We gave hints to make you aware that shyness is not a disease.
 It’s a by-product of one or more of your limited beliefs.
 Think about the ideas we gave above and ponder.
-Does something come in mind?
+Does something come to mind?
 Use the following questionnaire to go to the root of the root –

-- What exactly do you feel when you feel shyness?
+- What exactly do you feel when you feel shy?

-- What is the worst thing you remember as a child when you were growing up?
+- What is the worst thing you remember as a child growing up?

 - How do you define yourself?

 No, we are not talking about any magic bullet.
-Rather we are talking about the thing that bothers you most is not shyness, but what you hide behind that camouflage of shyness.
+Rather we are talking about what bothers you most is not shyness but what you hide behind that camouflage of shyness.
 You need to find that out before you do anything else.
-Sit back, take some time and do some soul searching.
-Once you get to the root of the root, you will understand that shyness can’t be overcome and shyness can be thrown away like a worn out cloth.
+Sit back, take some time, and do some soul searching.
+Once you get to the root of the root, you will understand that shyness can’t be overcome, and shyness can be thrown away like a worn out cloth.

-Now if you have been from shyness for all your adult life, you would be able to point out when you get triggered to exercise shyness.
-You may frown and say that – “but I am not doing it deliberately, it naturally happens!”
+Now if you have been from shyness for all your adult life, you can point out when you get triggered to exercise shyness.
+You may frown and say – “but I am not doing it deliberately; it naturally happens!”
 Do you remember how you learned to drive a bicycle?
-When you started it was hard.
-Someone has to keep you balanced from behind so that you don’t fall down and break your bones.
+When you started, it was hard.
+Someone must keep you balanced from behind so you don’t fall and break your bones.
 And then you practiced and practiced.
-After few mishaps and few adjustments, now it’s automatic.
-You don’t need to worry about sitting on your bicycle and drive.
+After a few mishaps and a few adjustments, now it’s automatic.
+You don’t need to worry about sitting on your bicycle and driving.

-It is similar with your shyness.
-Even if you don’t realize this, you have practiced being shy at few key areas in life and then now it’s automatic.
-What we want you to do is to find out the social triggers that makes you feel more shy.
+It is similar to your shyness.
+Even if you don’t realize this, you have practiced being shy in a few key areas in life, and then now it’s automatic.
+What we want you to do is find out the social triggers that make you feel more shy.
 For example –

-- You have gone to a party and there you are and no-one is talking to you.
-You feel really boring and you don’t want to stay there for long.
+- You have gone to a party, and there you are, and no one is talking to you.
+You feel bored and don’t want to stay there for long.
+Consider the next one.
 Seems familiar?
-Consider the next one.

 - You are in a meeting.
 It is a professional event.
-But even if you have prepared for the meeting, you don’t want to open your mouth because a lot of speakers are already presenting great and you don’t want to feel a clown among them.
+But even if you have prepared for the meeting, you don’t want to open your mouth because many speakers are already presenting great, and don’t want to feel like a clown among them.
 Again, makes sense?
 Consider the next one.

-- You are sitting with the interviewer and you are not able to look directly into her eyes while speaking.
+- You are sitting with the interviewer and cannot look directly into her eyes while speaking.
 You are looking at her and putting down your eyes on your shoes again and again and again.

 These things are not triggers.
 What happened before these events are!
 For example, take the interview scenario.
 You are not being able to look into the eyes of the interviewer while speaking.
 What is the reason behind that?
-Just before you speak, you told yourself that you are not good enough or you don’t know whether you are saying right or maybe you don’t have slightest idea how to speak confidently in front of the interviewer.
-No matter what it is, you need to understand the issue and deal with it right away.
-It’s not the shyness but what you tell yourself before you feel shy makes all the difference.
+Just before you talk, you tell yourself that you are not good enough, don’t know whether you are saying right, or maybe you don’t know how to speak confidently in front of the interviewer.
+No matter what it is, you must understand and deal with the issue immediately.
+It’s not the shyness, but what you tell yourself before you feel shy makes all the difference.

 How shyness stops you from becoming the best version of yourself?

-Even if shyness is just a by-product, it causes a lot of troubles.
-First of all, you don’t feel confident in all the situations, meaning you feel awkward to even be in the mid of a crowd.
+Even if shyness is just a by-product, it causes much trouble.
+First, you don’t feel confident in all the situations, meaning you feel awkward to even be in the mid of a crowd.
 Second, you are not able to express yourself completely.
-Third, you miss out on meeting a lot of people who can make you become an extra-ordinary person (have you heard about the power of association!).
+Third, you miss out on meeting many people who can make you an extraordinary person (have you heard about the power of association!).

 All these things happen to you because you feel shy to overcome them.
-Now why you feel shy and why you talk to yourself like that in social gathering?
-The first and foremost thing is you feel inferior about yourself amid the entire crowd.
-You don’t feel important enough and you don’t have any interesting thing to share.
-Actually it’s just a façade, it’s not real.
-You are not at all inferior to anyone of the people present in the gathering.
+Now why do you feel shy, and why do you talk to yourself like that in social gatherings?
+First and foremost, you feel inferior about yourself amid the crowd.
+You don’t feel important enough, and you don’t have any interesting things to share.
+It’s just a façade; it’s not real.
+You are not inferior to any of the people present in the gathering.
 And you have ideas to share.
-But because you feel inferior and you think yourself too less that you don’t come out of this typical habit.
+But because you feel inadequate and think of yourself too less, you don’t come out of this typical habit.

 Let us ask you a simple question – “What’s the pay off?”

-You may wonder that you might be having a pay-off in being shy.
+You may wonder if you might be having a pay-off in being shy.
 But it’s true.
-If you don’t have a pay-off in being shy or if you have better pay-offs in not being shy, you will not exercise the habit of shyness.
+If you don’t have a pay-off in being shy or if you have a better pay-off in not being scared, you will not exercise the habit of shyness.
 You will be jovial.
 You will meet new people.
-And you will talk to them about your ideas even if the ideas seem silly.
+And you will talk to them about your ideas even if they seem silly.